jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 ### Data Source Priority

-**ALWAYS follow "Group Athletes First" principle:**
+**ALWAYS follow "Session Athletes First" principle:**

 1. **Primary source**: `fopUpdate.groupAthletes` (from WebSocket type="update")
    - Contains current session data with highlighting fields
    - Precomputed by OWLCMS with display-ready values
    - Includes `classname` and `className` for visual highlighting
+   - Note: The variable is called `groupAthletes` for historical reasons, but refers to the current lifting session

 2. **Secondary source**: `databaseState.athletes` (from WebSocket type="database")
-   - ONLY use for athletes NOT in current `groupAthletes`
+   - ONLY use for athletes NOT in current session (i.e., NOT in `groupAthletes`)
    - Examples: Previous sessions, different teams
    - Requires field transformation (see field mapping docs)